Ritabrata-Chakraborty/Portfolio/content/publication/clddgan-synthetic-data-2025/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "This study presents a Classifier Latent Denoising Diffusion GAN (CLDDGAN) for generating synthetic Continuous Wavelet Transform (CWT) data to address data scarcity in rotating machinery fault diagnosis applications."
+summary: "This study presents CLDDGAN for generating high-quality synthetic CWT data and fault classification using the lightweight LiteFormer2D architecture for rotating machinery fault diagnosis."

 tags:
 - Fault Diagnosis